marty-oehme/papis-extract/README.md

 I am currently working towards the first release for pypi, see the below roadmap;
 when that is done you will also be able to install in the usual pypi way.

+If you manage your python environments with `pipx`, you can also `pipx inject --spec 'git+git+https://git.martyoeh.me/Marty/papis-extract.git` to add it to your specific papis environment.

 To check if everything is working you should now see the `extract` command listed when running `papis --help`.
 You will be set up with the default options but if you want to change anything, read on in configuration below.